Graduate School Readiness & Professional Development Boot Camp

-The GSRPD Boot Camp will be held concurrently with the ACS-LI in Atlanta, Georgia.
+The GSRPD Boot Camp will be held concurrently with the ACS-LI in Atlanta, Georgia on January 20 - 22.
 The core workshop activities will be held in 2023, with an additional pre-workshop event that will be held virtually mid-November.
 More details of the virtual event will be provided to selected applicants.
 All travel and accommodations will be covered by ACS.

 - Identify individual values, strengths, and motivations